AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

   >
   >The Dispatcher adds the suffix `.json` to all persisted query URLS, so that the result can be cached.
   >
   >This is to ensure that the query conforms to the Dispatcher’s requirements for documents that can be cached.
+For further details see [How does the Dispatcher return documents?](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/troubleshooting/dispatcher-faq.html#how-does-the-dispatcher-return-documents%3F).

 * `<conf.dispatcher.d/filters/ams_publish_filters.any>`